Pau111111/django-api/README.md

 1. Create an empty Django project: `django-admin startproject djangoAPI`
 2. `cd djangoProject`
 3. Start a new Django application: `py manage.py startapp djangoAPI`
+4. Next steps are detailed with commits, look at this README.md when you reach the migration commits
-4. Create migrations: `py manage.py makemigrations`
+5. Create migrations: `py manage.py makemigrations`
-5. Execute migrations: `py manage.py migrate`
+6. Execute migrations: `py manage.py migrate`
-6. Next steps are detailed with commits.
+7. Create a super user to administrate your API: `py manage.py createsuperuser`
+8. Execute your server: `py manage.py runserver`

 ## Resources